 How to Vote:

-You can also register to vote at your polling place on Election Day.
+If you are not currently registered to vote, you can register to vote at your polling place on Election Day.

-This year’s General Election in Minnesota will be held on Tuesday, November 8, 2020.
-You can register online or by mail before the election by October 18.
-You can vote early by mail or in person for any reason in the General Election starting September 23.
+This year’s General Election in Minnesota will be held on Tuesday, November 5, 2024.
+You can register to vote online, by mail, or in person on election day.
+You are automatically registered to vote if you are over the age of 18 when you apply for or renew your Minnesota driver’s license, instruction permit, or state identification card.
+You can vote early by mail or in person for any reason in the General Election.

 For College Students